kmcasi/Python/Helper/README.md

 ## [Font](Font.py)
 Font main purpose is to measure the size of a font single letter.
 But you can measure and an entire message(string) on multi lines.

 The size will have different resoults base on founded libraries.
 What I mean is, font size will be measured by [kivy](https://kivy.org), if you do not have it then will pe measured with [pillow](https://pillow.readthedocs.io/en/stable/), if you do not have it to, then with tkinter witch is come with python by default.
-Pillow is the only one who messure the height base on the sample.
+Pillow is the only one who really measure the height base on the provided sample.

     myFont = Font("comic", 18)
     myFont.get_width_of("AQj")    # kivy:36, pillow:35, tkinter:40